 How should I take care of my daily needs while quarantining?

 If you’re living on campus, our catering team will deliver your meals from our Refectory.
 If you’re living in private housing, most supermarkets, including Tesco, Sainsbury's, Asda and Iceland, have delivery services.
 You can also get supplies from online stores like Amazon.
 Many local restaurants have delivery services, and apps like Just Eat, Deliveroo and Uber Eats are another great way to get a varied diet.

-When you’re packing, bring enough toiletries to last you for 14 days.
+When you’re packing, bring enough toiletries to last you for 10 days.
 It’s also really important that you pack an adapter that works in UK sockets, because you’ll need to charge your devices and you won’t be able to leave your accommodation to buy one.
-You may have access to a washing machine if you’re living in private housing, but students living on campus should bring enough clean clothes to last through their quarantine period.
+You may have access to a washing machine or laundry services if you’re quarantining in private housing or a hotel, but students living on campus should bring enough clean clothes to last through their quarantine period.
 You’ll be able to use the Washeteria, our on-campus laundrette, once you’re done quarantining.
 Students who have already been through it recommend that you bring snacks, downloaded movies, and lots of reading material.

 How can I make the best of this situation?